tolgaduzenli/DesignPatterns/README.md

     Chapter 5 Singleton Pattern
         OO Patterns
             * Ensure a class only has one instance and provide a globall point of access to it.
+    Chapter 6 Command Pattern
+        OO Pattern
+            * Encapsulate a request as an object, there by letting you parameterize client with different request, queue or long request, and support unduable operations.